xenloops/Red-team-notes/12_lateral_movement.md

     Exploit                   Arch  Description
     -------                   ----  -----------
-    psexec                    x86   Use a service to run a Service EXE artifact psexec64                  x64   Use a service to run a Service EXE artifact psexec_psh                x86   Use a service to run a PowerShell one-liner winrm                     x86   Run a PowerShell script via WinRM winrm64                   x64   Run a PowerShell script via WinRM
+    psexec/psexec64         x86/x64 Use a service to run a Service EXE artifact psexec_psh                x86   Use a service to run a PowerShell one-liner winrm/winrm64           x86/x64 Run a PowerShell script via WinRM

 ### remote-exec